DylanMeeus/springboot_jwt_blog/_posts/2015-12-16-how-to-use-social-login-to-drive-your-apps-growth.markdown

 Per ounce of work, implementing social login is one of the quickest wins around for driving up your sign up conversion rates and widening your funnel.

-{% include tweet_quote.html quote_text="Implementing social login is one of the quickest wins around for driving up your sign up conversion rates and widening your funnel." %}
+{% include tweet_quote.html quote_text="Implementing social login is one of the quickest wins around for driving up your sign up conversion rates." %}

 <div class="" style="text-align: center;"><img style="margin: 0; max-width: 250px;" src="https://cdn.auth0.com/docs/media/landings/sl-what-is/what-is-social-login.png" alt="Social Login with Auth0" />
 </div>